 –Is there anything unique to your family that you’d like to talk about?

 We tend to be late night folks- so my kids sleep in and our day is shifted a bit compared to many others… our homeschool day is usually 9-2 or 10- 3ish (with lots of breaks in between) sometimes we don’t even eat lunch until 2pm… but that’s okay!
-I love the flexibility to do school on a schedule that works for us…Also, we’ve moved 3 times and renovated 3 houses in 4 years… I have no idea how we would have done that if we didn’t homeschool- I don’t think we would have… I’m glad that my kids have had those experiences and we were able to count a lot of it as “school”.
+I love the flexibility to do school on a schedule that works for us…Also, we’ve moved 3 times and renovated 3 houses in 4 years… I have no idea how we would have done that if we didn’t homeschool- I don’t think we would have… I’m glad that my kids have had those experiences.
+We were able to count a lot of it as “school”.